jmchong0603/ncalc/app/src/main/assets/doc/lists.md

 2
 ```

-Many operations, like addition and multiplication, “thread” over lists, i.e. lists are combined element-wise:
+Many operations, like addition and multiplication, “thread�? over lists, i.e. lists are combined element-wise:
 ```
 >> {1, 2, 3} + {4, 5, 6}
 {5,7,9}